 - c) the company’s balance sheet exceeds EUR1,000,000

 The most commonly used company to set up a joint venture is the Societe par Actions Simplifiee (SAS) as it is the most flexible in terms of corporate governance and the limitations on the transfer of shares.

 Process to register your company in France

 - The most important aspect of setting up a company is coming up with the company name.
-For a joint venture company it will normally be a reference to the type of business that the JV company is doing or a joint names of the shareholders.
+For a joint venture company it will normally be a reference to the type of business plan in France that the JV company is doing or a joint names of the shareholders.